-While there is no wrong time to visit Sydney, there are few things to take note of before you plan your dream trip.
+While there is no wrong time to visit Sydney, there are few things to take note of before you plan your dream backpacking trip in Australia.

 Peak season is from Christmas until the end of January.
 This time coincides with school holidays, hot temperatures, and higher rates on flights and accommodation.
-However, it is also the time-frame to experience the longest days, Christmas on the beach, one of the greatest New Year’s Eve firework shows on the planet, popular festivals, and Australia Day!
+However, it is also the time-frame to experience the longest days, Christmas on the beach, one of the greatest New Year’s Eve firework shows on the planet, popular festivals in Sydney, and Australia Day!